 They mostly eat planktonic crustaceans, which they take at, or very close to, the water’s surface.
-Two of the four New Zealand breeding species, the fairy prion (Pachyptila turtur) and broad-billed prion (Pachyptila vittata), are common around New Zealand, and they are at opposite ends of the prion spectrum.
+Two of the eight New Zealand breeding species, the fairy prion (Pachyptila turtur) and broad-billed prion (Pachyptila vittata), are common around New Zealand, and they are at opposite ends of the prion spectrum.

 This is the smallest prion and has a narrow pincer-like bill.
 Fairy prions eat krill and other small crustaceans, which they either peck while sitting on the water or take while in flight, making only momentary contact with the water.
 Fairy prions breed, often in very large numbers, on many islands around New Zealand.

 This is the largest prion and, as its name suggests, it has a broad bill with lamellae (comb-like fringes), which line the sides of the upper beak.
 These sieve planktonic copepods from the water’s surface.

 Broad-billed prions breed on islands off southern New Zealand and on the Chatham Islands, where the birds are abundant.
 A severe storm in July 2011 killed over a quarter of a million broad-billed prions, which washed up on West Coast beaches in their thousands.

 Gadfly petrels (Pterodroma spp.) are small- to medium-sized, lightly built birds with soft plumage.
 A quarter of all Procellariiformes belong to this genus, and 11 species breed on islands in the New Zealand region.
 This is the only group of petrels that has more species in tropical and subtropical seas than in cooler waters.